oddbird/oddsite/content/2017/03/30/safe-get.rst

 In Sass 3.5 and later,
-the ``call()`` function only accepts first-class functions, where it used to accept function-names as a string.
+the ``call()`` function only accepts first-class functions, where it used to accept function names as a string.
 In brief,
 we have to start using ``get-function('function-name')``